 Nigel Kellaway

+I'm a filmmaker, artist, designer and educator.
+With over 25 years experience of creating films, visual communications and art projects.
 I've worked extensively with community arts organisations, youth services, schools, charities, museums and archives as well as the private sector devising projects and workshops for all ages and abilities.

 Patrick Jones